OsheenShrestha22/My-Blog-For-GitHub/src/pages/articles/2020-07-17---Here-What-I-recommend-For-Absolute-Beginner/index.md

 layout: post
 draft: false
 path: "/posts/Here-What-I-recommend-For-Absolute-Beginner/"
-category: "recommend"
+category: "Python"
 tags:
-  - "recommend"
+  - "Basics"
   - "Python"
   - "learning Python"
 description: "Here I have shared about the mistakes that I have done while learning to code.
 And the list of the handful resources in order to practice to code."
 ---

 I am a Data Engineer at Deerwalk, Inc. As a Data Engineer, I ensure that right data fields are mapped to company standard fields using the ETL process on healthcare data from varying sources (Eligibility, Medical, Pharmacy, LAB, Vision) and layouts and preparing analysis reports for data validation.

 It's been more than two years that I am working in the Healthcare Domain and work has been way monotonous than ever.
 Therefore, I wanted to enhance my skills in the data domain.
-I found out that
-Python is one of the valuable skills needed for a Data Science career.
+I found out that Python is one of the valuable skills needed for a Data Science career.

 It's been months that I had started to learn Python.